 "I have been a neurosurgeon for more than 25 years," Dr. Warnick says.
 "As I look back on my career, I am proud of my role in developing stereotactic radiosurgery as a treatment option for patients with brain metastases secondary to lung, breast, kidney, and skin cancer.
 The introduction of radiosurgery has essentially eliminated the need for whole brain radiation and saved countless patients from unnecessary side effects.
 It has been revolutionary and life-saving."

 Dr. Warnick's clinical research into new treatments for malignant glioma and metastatic brain tumors has been widely published in peer-reviewed journals.
 In the mid-1990s, under his direction, the University of Cincinnati became one of the first four centers in the country to use gene therapy for the treatment of recurring brain tumors.
 Dr. Warnick was later honored for that pioneering work with the Mahaley Clinical Research Award and the National Brain Tumor Foundation Award for Excellence in Clinical Research.

 Dr. Warnick continues to oversee research in the areas of stereotactic radiosurgery and radiotherapy.
-Under his leadership, Mayfield was awarded membership into the prestigious International Gamma Knife Research Foundation, a consortium of academic and clinical centers of excellence.
-The consortium's 33 centers are committed to performing clinical research that will establish best practices and lead to improved outcomes for patients.
+Under his leadership, Mayfield was awarded membership into the prestigious International Radiosurgery Research Foundation, a consortium of academic and clinical centers of excellence.
+The consortium's nearly 40 centers are committed to performing clinical research that will establish best practices and lead to improved outcomes for patients.

 Dr. Warnick earned his MD with honors from the University of Rochester, in Rochester, New York, and was initiated into the Alpha Omega Alpha medical honor society.
 He completed his internship in general surgery and his neurosurgery residency at New York University and a neuro-oncology fellowship at the University of California, San Francisco.